Retail Property Finance

 Retail investment mortgages are assessed on the rental income and tenant covenant quality, following the same DSCR framework as other commercial investment mortgages.
 Key lender considerations for retail investment include:

 • Lease length and break clauses: Unexpired lease terms and break clause positions significantly affect lender appetite and maximum LTV.
+Most lenders want the unexpired lease term to exceed the proposed mortgage term.

 • Location: Prime high-street and out-of-town retail attracts better terms than secondary or tertiary locations with high vacancy rates.
+Regional city centre and market town retail is assessed on local occupier demand and vacancy rates.

 Lending Criteria for Retail Property Finance